There are tons of credit cards out there. Some offer frequent flyer miles, while others offer cashback or low introductory rates.

 However, there aren’t yet a ton of cards out there actively working to combat climate change.

-Luckily, the Aspiration Zero Credit Card, launched by the neobank Aspiration, works hard to do exactly this.
+Luckily, the Aspiration Zero Credit Card, launched by Aspiration, works hard to do exactly this.
 Keep reading to find out how to apply for this – or any other – credit card.

 Applying for a credit card